Which Credit Bureau to Unfreeze

 Protip: Only unfreeze the bureau(s) your lender uses

 Before you apply for a new credit card, if you previously froze your credit, then you need to unfreeze your credit.
-To save time and effort, you may only need to unfreeze a single bureau for the application, and can leave the remaining two bureaus frozen.
-Most credit card companies use a single bureau as their “primary” bureau, and a second bureau as a “backup,” that may not be used.
+To save time and effort, you may only need to unfreeze a single bureau for the application and can leave the remaining two bureaus frozen.
+Most credit card companies use a single bureau as their “primary” bureau and a second bureau as a “backup,” which may not be used.
 On the other hand, some credit card companies always pull your credit file from two bureaus, regardless of your credit score or past relationship with the company.

 Credit Bureau Use by Card Company

-Yes – The issuer uses this and other bureaus in roughly the same frequency.
-May depends on which US state you are applying from.
+Yes – The issuer uses this and other bureaus with roughly the same frequency.
+It may depend on which US state you are applying from.